score-framework/py.doc/docs/tutorial/http/serve.rst

 :mod:`score.http` module will ask each registered route if it can handle the current HTTP request.
 If none of them can, it emits a 404 to the client: resource not found.
-Since we have not defined any routes yet, every call will lead lead to the same result.
+Since we have not defined any routes yet, every call will lead to the same result.

 Let's change that and create the :ref:`home page route <tutorial_http_home>`.